asthapant/handbook/README2.md

 ### Excitation table for JK flip flop

+We very well know how to make an excitation table for a JK flip flop.

 | Q | Q* | J | K |
 |---|----|---|---|
 | 0 | 0  | 0 |  X |